Battle of Austerlitz reenactment draws record numbers of participants

 Thousands flocked to Santon Hill for the annual reenactment of the Battle of Austerlitz.
-Commemorated every year, this year's edition is the largest since 2015, using 1200 history enthusiasts from 15 different countries.
+This year's commemoration is the largest since 2015, with some 1200 history enthusiasts participating from 15 different countries.

 Also known as the Battle of the Three Emperors, the nine-hour fight saw Napoleon's army of 60,000 famously defeat the much stronger armies of Tsar Alexander I of Russia and Emperor Francis of Austria in 1805.